HOW TO GET ABS FAST!

 Much like with a picture, a nice frame is going to focus your eye on the masterpiece that you created.
 If you don’t have a frame it just doesn’t look right.

-While there are many different exercises you can do to train your obliques and serratus, there is one exercise that gets it done in a single move, and that’s the Corkscrew.
+While there are many different exercises you can do to train your obliques and serratus for muscle definition, there is one exercise that gets it done in a single move, and that’s the Corkscrew.

-The goal is to twist as you come up and press down through your hands, getting that protraction for the serratus and the twisting for the obliques.
+The goal is to twist as you come up and press down through your hands, getting that protraction for the serratus and the twisting for the internal and external obliques.

 12. FOCUS ON THE BASE OF THE SIX PACK PYRAMID